Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Error Analysis

+\begin{assumption} The eigenvalues of the reproducing kernel $K$ satisfy $\rho_k \lesssim k^{-r}$ for some $r > \frac{1}{2}$. \end{assumption} In Appendix~\ref{app:eig_decay}, we provide several examples of reproducing kernels which have this rate of decay in their spectrum.
 For the RKHSs considered in the following sections, we focus our analysis on kernels with polynomial decay in their eigenvalues.
-The same proof technique in Sections~\ref{subsec:symmdiag},~\ref{subsec:oracle_ineq} for deriving the rates of estimation can be applied to RKHSs whose kernels have a stricter, exponential decay in their eigenvalues such as smooth radial kernels.\\
+The same proof technique in Sections~\ref{subsec:symmdiag} and~\ref{subsec:oracle_ineq} for deriving the error bounds can be applied to RKHSs whose kernels have a stricter, exponential decay in their eigenvalues such as smooth radial kernels.\\